YosaiProject/yosai/doc/docs/authentication.md

 An application bases much of its security on knowing who a user of the system is.
 Authentication is the process of verifying identity, proving that a subject **is** who *it* claims to be.

-## Factors of Authentication
-Authentication methodologies involve three factors:

-- something the user **knows**
-- something the user **has**
-- something the user **is**

-Authentication methods that depend on more than one factor, known as multi-factor authentication (MFA) methods, are considered stronger fraud deterrents than single-factor methods as they are more difficult to compromise.
-A bank ATM transaction involves MFA because it requires something the user **has** -- a bank card -- *and* it requires something the user **knows** -- a PIN code.

-The use of a username/password to login is considered single-factor authentication because it only involves something the user *knows*.

-Yosai is designed to accomodate multi-factor authentication methods.
-Be that as it may, no concrete MFA implementation is provided within the core library because the MFA chosen is discretionary and largely subject to change among projects.
-Instead, the Yosai community is encouraged to share extensions to enable MFA.

-However, although no multi-factor solution is provided, a single-factor, password-based authentication is provided in yosai.core because it remains the most widely used form of authentication.
-An example follows.

 # Powerful Authentication using a Simple API

 Most of your interactions with Yosai are based on the currently executing user, called a **Subject**.
-You can easily obtain a handle on your subject instance from anywhere in your code.
+You can easily obtain a handle on your subject instance from anywhere in your code through the SecurityUtils API.

 When a developer wishes to authenticate a user using password-based methods, the first step requires instantiation of an ``AuthenticationToken`` object recognizable by Yosai.
-The UsernamePasswordToken implementation suffices for this purpose.
-UsernamePasswordToken is a consolidation of a user account's identifying attributes (username) and credentials (password).
+The `UsernamePasswordToken` is one such kind of token that is already implemented in Yosai as part of default support for password-based authentication. `UsernamePasswordToken` is a consolidation of a user account's identifying attributes (username) and credentials (password).

+## Logging-In and Logging-Out

+## Logging-In

+When you *log-in*, you are attempting to make a secured system recognize your presence.
+The system recognizes who you are by verifying your identity.
+Once your identity is verified, the system considers you present (logged in) by creating a new, verified session for you.

+There are two key processes involved with logging-in:
+- Session Management
+- Authentication

+### Session Management

+Logging-in consists of authentication followed by instantiation of a new session, removing a guest session that was created for you earlier.

+As you first interact with a system secured with Yosai, Yosai recognizes you as a *guest*.
+A guest is granted an anonymous session (a new one is created) during the guest's first interaction with the system.
+Once authenticated, you are granted elevated access to the system: your status in the system changes from when you were anonymous.
+The elevation of status involves deleting the anonymous session and creating a new, *verified* session for you.
+Once authenticated, you are considered present through the existence of this *verified* session.

+### Authentication, with Example

+*Authentication* is the process of verifying identity.

-In this example, we "log in" a Subject, performing password-based authentication that raises an AuthenticationException if authentication were to fail.
+In the following example, we log-in a Subject by performing password-based authentication.
+This process would raise an AuthenticationException if it were to fail.
 Yosai features a rich exception hierarchy that offers detailed explanations as to why a login failed.
 This exception hierarchy helps developers diagnose bugs or customer service issues related to authentication.

-Altogether:

 ```Python
 from yosai.core import SecurityUtils, UsernamePasswordToken